 Training and Documentation

 To make the ‘right to switch’ a viable option, Greg will provide documentation and/or training on how to update and maintain the website so the customer is not dependent upon him or any other web consultant.
+This will be provided at the regular hourly rate.
 Greg will use standard templates and practices, providing documentation for anything out of the ordinary, so as much as possible, anyone else can step in and understand how the site and related services have been setup.

 Ongoing Hosting and Maintenance Fees